 Solutions for Water Pooling in Your Garage

-If water is collecting in your garage, it’s essential to address the root cause rather than just cleaning up the mess.
+If water is collecting or pooling in your garage, it’s essential to address the root cause rather than just cleaning up the mess.
 The right solution depends on what’s causing the pooling, whether it’s improper drainage, foundation issues, or a sunken slab.
 Below are the best methods to eliminate water pooling and prevent future damage.

 1. Fixing an Uneven or Settled Garage Floor